xuxw98/ESAM/docs/dataset_preparation.md

 Please refer to [segmentator](https://github.com/Karbo123/segmentator.git) to get mesh segmentator.
 You should clone the repository in the folder 'data', and it will be imported in 'batch_load_scannet_data.py' for generating mesh segmentation results.

+For each dataset, you should first process the reconstructed dataset, which is the dataset without the `-SV` or `-MV` suffix.
+This dataset is used for model evaluation.

 #### ScanNet200:

 For ScanNet200, please follow [here](../data/scannet200/README.md).